GhullamQadir/Data-Science-Machine-Learning-Project/README.md

 ## Project Overview

-Talent Scout Engine is a data-driven scouting platform built as a 4th-semester academic capstone project in Data Science and Machine Learning.
+Talent Scout Engine is a Data driven scouting platform built as a 4th Semester academic project in Data Science and Machine Learning.
 The system ingests raw cricket performance data from ICC international tournaments and T20 franchise leagues (2024–2026 cycles), applies a structured feature engineering pipeline, and trains an unsupervised K-Means clustering model to segment players into objectively ranked performance tiers.

-The output is an interactive Streamlit web dashboard that allows scouts, analysts, and coaches to filter, compare, and evaluate player profiles across multiple dimensions — batting, bowling, fielding, and recent form — with a particular emphasis on identifying emerging Under-19 and Under-23 talent.
+The output is an interactive Streamlit web dashboard that allows scouts, analysts, and coaches to filter, compare, and evaluate player profiles across multiple dimensions batting, bowling, fielding, and recent form with a particular emphasis on identifying emerging Under-19 and Under-23 talent.

 ---